ZzyMuk/easyclipboard/README.md

 # Audio + Subtitle Extractor (AHK Script for MPC-HC)

 This AutoHotkey script helps you quickly create Anki cards by copying subtitle text and extracting audio to clipboard from the currently playing video in MPC-HC.
-Audio recording only works for Japanese if you want to change to other languages change: language:jpn DelayMs adjustment is available in case your subtitles are off.
+DelayMs adjustment is available in case your subtitles are off.
 ## 🔧 What It Does